Mike Budenholzer: Personal life

 Budenholzer is the youngest of seven children born to Vince and Libby Budenholzer.
 He is of German descent.
 His father was also a basketball coach and spent 25 years coaching high school and college teams in Arizona before retiring in 1997.
 Budenholzer has four children: William Vincent, Savoia Elizabeth, Hanna Louise, and John Bent.

+Budenholzer and his wife, Mary, divorced in 2016.
+Mary went on to marry Gregg Popovich, the former coach of the San Antonio Spurs and a longtime coworker of Budenholzer, in September 2026.

 Prior to Game 4 versus the Miami Heat during the First Round of the 2023 NBA playoffs on April 24, 2023, one of Budenholzer's brothers died in a car accident.